 What at first might appear to be a sleepy rural backwater is the site of a former Thai kingdom believed to date back to the seventh century.
 Chiang Saen, or Wiang Hiran Nakhon as it was then known, was one of the main cities of the Lanna Kingdom and the capital before the establishment of Chiang Rai by King Mengrai in 1262.
 After a turbulent history, including being captured by the Burmese and then destroyed by King Rama I, Chiang Saen became a ghost town and still can’t be described as ‘booming’ to this day.
 As you explore the area, you’ll see ruins of the old ramparts and other glimpses of a bygone era.

 Modern Chiang Saen has a few surviving sites that date back to the empire, which include chedis, images of Buddha, old city walls and wí·hăhn (sanctuary) pillars, making the town particularly attractive to cultural enthusiasts and historians alike.
 Chiang Saen is roughly nine kilometres (5.6 miles) from the Golden Triangle, across the mighty Mekong River from the Lao town of Ton Pheung.
 Due to Chiang Saen’s location, it acts as an important stop-off point along the old Chinese-Siam trade route for river barges carrying various imports.

-While you’re in town check out the lake, the Chiang Saen National Museum, or some of the impressive temples like Wat Pa Sak, Wat Phra Chao Lan Thong or Wat Phra That Pha Ngao.
-It is also very pleasant to just walk along the banks of the Mekong River or sit and watch everyday life go by.
-The evening street-side vendors offer delicious cheap meals.
-Pick a plastic table to dine on or join the locals on mats on the ground.
-There are also a few local style restaurants north of the night market serving authentic Thai dishes.
+While you’re in town, check out the lake, the Chiang Saen National Museum or some of the impressive temples, such as Wat Pa Sak, Wat Phra Chao Lan Thong or Wat Phra That Pha Ngao.
+Alternatively, take a pleasant walk along the banks of the Mekong River, or sit and watch residents go about their everyday lives.